Ph1lll/Gswww/README.md

 # ⚠️ Currently still in developement⚠️
-It works, but is super unstable e.g. try to add another folder and the whole thing crashes
+It works, but is super unstable

 ## A Graphical Solution to your Wayland Wallpaper Woes